Skip to content

 Insulin Resistance vs "Just Eating Too Much"

 One of the most persistent misconceptions in weight loss is that it is always and only about calories.
-If you eat less, you lose weight.
-If you are not losing weight, you must be eating too much.
-On paper, this seems logical.
-In reality, the drivers are far more complex.
+For women with insulin resistance, the picture is usually more complex.

 Advertisement